11harveyj/hass-opnsense/README.md

 - nat port forward rules - enable/disable rules
 - nat outbound rules - enable/disable rules
 - services - start/stop services (note that services must be enabled before they can be started)

+# update

+Update entities for:

+ - System
+ - Packages

+These are polled at the defined interval during config *10 (eg 30*10 = 300 seconds)

 # services